thomasstep/aws-cloudformation-reference/README.md

 There are tons of services offered by AWS and it can be confusing to know which integrations work the best or how to even start using them.
 I have strong opinions about most AWS services that my experience plays into.
 I want this project to hold my opinionated view on how to build infrastructure on AWS.

+If you are new to AWS and wondering how all of these can play together, check out [this guide](https://thomasstep.gumroad.com/l/serverless-guide).

 ## Compute

 For more information about computing services offered by AWS and corresponding CloudFormation templates, look in the follow folders: